-While driving to Peninsula Point Lighthouse on January 1, I had the epiphany that 2020 was a leap year, meaning I could actually fulfill the same promise I asked of others.
+While driving to Peninsula Point Lighthouse on January 1, I made the realization that 2020 was a leap year, meaning I could actually fulfill the same commitment I’ve been asking of others.
 So, I watched another 366 consecutive sunrises.

-Two and half months into YOTS II everything changed as I was forced to close my retail shop due to the COVID-19 pandemic.
-There was no way to know what was to come, but during a trying year I leaned furhter into my sunrise ritual, giving me something positive to focus on during an unprecedented year.
+Two and half months into YOTS II everything changed when I was forced to close my retail shop due to the COVID-19 pandemic.
+There was no way to know what was to come, but during a trying year I leaned further into my sunrise ritual, giving me something positive to focus on during an unprecedented year.
 Nearly each and every morninng became a meditation focused on gratitude.
 No matter how gray the day, literally or emotionally, I was reminded the sun still rises.

 The current workflow is to publish one batch of photos each week.
 Each batch of 12 photos will include one sunrise from each month.
 Subscribe to receieve weekly photo and project updates.
 Eager to see a particular date?
 Make a request for which sunrise gets published next.